mLatha09/m-Latha/README.md

 ## 📁 Project Structure

 📁 M-LATHA
-├── Problem-1.html ← Calculator using class logic
+├── Problem-1.html ← Interactive calculator with operations
-├── Problem-2.html ← Odd number series generator
+├── Problem-2.html ← Generate odd series (1, 3, 5, ...)
-├── Problem-3.html ← Pattern-based odd series
+├── Problem-3.html ← Pattern-based odd series renderer
-├── Problem-4.html ← Multiples counter dictionary
+├── Problem-4.html ← Multiples counter from 1 to 9
-└── style.css ← Shared stylesheet (dark developer theme)
+└── style.css ← Shared dark-themed responsive UI

 Each problem is implemented in a separate HTML file, and all files share a common stylesheet (`style.css`).